web-extend/web-extend/docs/guide/essentials/entrypoints.md

 When the entry point is a folder, and that folder contains a single entry point, the `index.js` file within that folder will be discovered as the entry point.

 When the entry point is a folder, and that folder contains multiple entry points, all the direct `*.js` or `*/index.js` files within that folder will be discovered as entry points.
-Only files in `contents`, `panels`, `sandboxes` and `scripting` folders will be discovered as multiple entry points currently.
+Only files in `contents`, `pages`, `sandboxes` and `scripting` folders will be discovered as multiple entry points currently.

 ```
 src/